onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 #>        |_['ElementConnectivity',array(shape=(3888,),dtype='int32',order='F'),[0 son],'DataArray_t']
 ```

-Polyhedral grids (also known as NGONs) enabls faces of an arbitrary number of points
+Polyhedral grids (also known as NGONs) enables faces of an arbitrary number of points
 and elements of an arbitrary number of faces.
-It contained two connectivities:
+It contains two connectivities:
-the NGON described face node indices and the NFACE describes face indices.
+- `NGON`, which defines the vertex indices for each face;
+- and `NFACE`, which defines the face indices for each element.

 ```python
 # create a NGON grid